 An inversion: One episode of SVU in which the guest star was Lewis Black as a Howard Stern like radio-DJ.
 He was never a suspect, but later in the episode, he gets shot in the shoulder by the culprit's mother.
 The jury acquits.

-not entirely as Ricky/Raviv Ullman, Maggie Grace and Dana Delaney were also present as Perp, Victim and Shooter of Lewis Black respectively it was basically Ullman's "Look at me, I'm not chained to Disney, I have range." casting Reel
+Not entirely, as Ricky Ullman, Maggie Grace and Dana Delany were also present as Perp, Victim and Shooter of Lewis Black respectively.
+It was basically Ullman's "Look at me, I'm not chained to Disney, I have range" casting reel.

 Another Criminal Intent subversion: Rip Torn guest starred in one episode as a rather cold, unfeeling, and downright unpleasant multi-millionaire who, despite being mean (and despite being portrayed by the big-name guest star), wasn't involved with the murder.